What’s it like having a family photography session at Kilve Beach?

 And when we said “what about this?” you said “yeah great, let’s try that.”
 So it was quite good it was two ways and you took on board our ideas.

 Kavita: It was also good you sent me a few pictures of ones you had taken there before because I’d already got an idea of the kind of couple ones I wanted to do.
 So that kind of gave me some inspiration too.

 Rav: And it was good that you’ve done photo shoots there before because it meant you knew exactly where to go.
 The first location might only have been 20 or 30m from the second location, so we didn’t have to go very far to get a completely different background, change of scenery from the cliff behind us and then the rock pools.

 Kavita: And not just that, but when I was in email conversation with you prior to even coming on the photo shoot you’d sent me loads of information which was really helpful and useful, especially with the parking Side of things.
 Not just that, but like I said, sending me those example pictures, and information about what to do afterwards.
 It wasn’t just about the photoshoot, you kind of gave us a little family day out.

-Q: How do the final photos compare to what you originally had in your mind before booking me for family photography?
+Q: How do the final photos at Kilve Beach compare to what you originally had in your mind before booking me for family photography?